Leasing a vehicle in Canada: your guide to the basics

 Leasing a car is basically renting it long term.

 A lease involves paying for the right to drive a car for a predetermined period of time.
 Unlike financing or outright buying a car, leasing involves no change in ownership.
-The lessor (usually, but not always, a car dealership) continues to own the car.
-You (the lessee) simply get to drive it for a while.
+The lessor (usually the financing or leasing company holding the lease) continues to own the car.
+You, as the lessee, simply get to drive it for a while.

 Vehicle leases come with restrictions, such as: